-Dr. Steven B. Haas, MD, MPH, received his education and training at the University of Rochester, Cornell, and Harvard.
+Dr. Steven B. Haas received his education and training at Harvard, Cornell and the University of Rochester.
 He is Chief of the Knee Service at Hospital for Special Surgery.
-Dr. Haas speaks nationally and internationally on knee and hip topics, and has more than 50 publications in the orthopedic literature.
+Dr. Haas speaks extensively both nationally and internationally on knee topics, and has authored more than 100 publications in the orthopedic literature.

-Dr. Haas developed a ground breaking surgical technique and instrumentation for performing Minimally Invasive Knee Replacement for which he was awarded a US Patent in September 2009.
-He has been featured as a developer and expert on Minimally Invasive Total Knee Replacement on WNBC News and NY1 News, and in Runner magazine, the New York Daily News, and the Cleveland Clinic Newsletter.
-In June of 2009, Dr. Haas performed a Minimally Invasive Knee Replacement Surgery that was broadcast live via webcast and also covered by WCBS News via their Twitter feed.
+Dr. Haas received a United States patent for developing a groundbreaking surgical technique for performing minimally invasive knee replacement, which allows patients to recover more rapidly.
+He has been featured as a developer and expert on minimally invasive knee replacement on WNBC News, WCBS News, and NY1 News, as well as in a U.S. News & World Report photo essay "To Build a Knee," Runner magazine, the New York Daily News, and the Cleveland Clinic Newsletter.
+He performed a minimally invasive knee replacement surgery that was broadcast live via webcast and also covered by WCBS News via their Twitter feed.

 American Academy of Orthopedic Surgeons

 American Board of Orthopaedic Surgery

 Castle Connolly Top Doctors in New York Metro Area, 2006-2022

 Lewis Clark Wagner Research Award for Best Research Paper by a Resident, 1989